MayooriP/Placement-management-system/README.md

 ---

-Go through Reports to understand more
+Go through Report(Fsfinal.pdf) to understand more
 It has complete information regarding the project and its Implementation

 ---